-The state Department of Health has lifted the ban on recreational harvesting of molluscan shellfish in northern Whatcom County, except for varnish clams.
+The state Department of Health has lifted the ban on recreational harvesting of molluscan shellfish in Whatcom County, except for Portage Bay.

 Crab meat isn't affected, but "crab butter" and crab entrails can harbor the biotoxins, which are not destroyed by cooking or freezing.

-Molluscan shellfish sold in stores are tested before they are shipped to retailers and are safe to eat.
+Molluscan shellfish sold in stores and restaurants are tested before they are shipped to retailers and are safe to eat.